 So don’t be like me.
 Pull all your cards out.
 If it’s been a while since you’ve used them, give them some attention.
 Banks are being extra cautious about credit lines right now – so use ’em or lose ’em.

 I’m resisting the urge to end this post with “Thanks for coming to my TED talk.”
 So I’m gonna go before I do that.
 That’s my message for today.
 May all beings be happy. ✨* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.